lazy-ants/logger-telegram/README.md

 ## How to use

-Simply publish a message with payload
+Connect to the `rabbitmq` container and publish a message with payload to the `AMQP_QUEUE` queue
 ```
 { "pattern": "log-message", "data": "test" }
 ```